8 pointsby kajolshah_bt15 days ago2 comments

 Did you end up adding any guardrails (confidence thresholds, “please repeat,” glossary/term injection, or human fallback)?
 Also curious: were failures mostly ASR or translation/context?

-• pawelduda2 hours ago
+• pawelduda15 days ago

 Some meta demos failed in demos and in real usage